yuanyuansjtu/Angstrom-method/README.md

 For details, please check the Jupyter notebook for instructions how to use this code.

 A paper regarding experimental section of this code is on the way.
-But if you find it beneficial for your application, I encourage to cite my current paper: Xu, Xiang, et al. "Double-negative-index ceramic aerogels for thermal superinsulation."
+But if you find it beneficial for your application, I encourage to cite my current paper along the original paper which for modified Angstrom method theory: Xu, Xiang, et al. "Double-negative-index ceramic aerogels for thermal superinsulation."
 Science 363.6428 (2019): 723-727, which shares similar ideas as the paper which used this code.